Alkosik/Discord-Alt-Token-Generator/README.md

 # Usage under Windows (CMD)

 First you have to active the virutal enviroment wich contains packages and a python copy.
-To do this, just navigate to the main folder of the scripts and type the follwing line into your command prompt
+To do this, just navigate to the main folder of the scripts and type the follwing line into your command prompt (PowerShell/VSC Terminal wont work)

 `> venv\Scripts\activate`